PiSupply/Ryanteck/Traffic pHAT/Hardware/README.md

-# RTK Traffic HAT
+# RTK Traffic pHAT

-## Traffic HAT Pinout
+## Traffic pHAT Pinout

-- Red LED - GPIO24 (pin 18)
+- Red LED - GPIO25 (pin 22)
-- Yellow LED - GPIO23 (pin 16)
+- Yellow LED - GPIO24 (pin 18)
-- Green LED - GPIO22 (pin 15)
+- Green LED - GPIO23 (pin 16)
-- Switch 1 - GPIO25 (pin 22)
-- Buzzer - GPIO05 (pin 29)

 ## GPIO Pins Used

 ## EEPROM
-The TrafficHAT also contains an EEPROM on board so it can identify to the Raspberry Pi as a HAT.
-However for full operation this is not required for it to operate normally.
+The Traffic pHAT contains NO EEPROM, this was so it doesn't cause any conflicts with other HATs or pHATs.

 ## Schematic
 The schematic can be found in both PDF format and as an Eagle CAD Schematic.